caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

   * Step 2: Running __data_ingestion_into_{schema}__ jupyter notebook where `{schema}` is each of the created schemas.
     * You should run the this notebook file in order to ingest data into the first layer of the Medallion Architecture.

+  * What is build into the bronze layer?
+    * Initial dimension tables are typically built in the bronze layer to capture raw attribute data from source systems.
+Thus, five tables were created in the bronze layer and data was ingested.

 ### Ingesting Data into the Silver Layer
   [WORK IN PROGRESS]